quil-lang/quil/proposals/analog.md

 ### Frames and Waveforms

 Each qubit can have multiple frames, defined by string names such as "1q", "flux", or "ro".
-A frame is an abstraction that captures the instantaneous frequency phase of a local oscillator relevant to the control sequence relative to some assumed external reference.
+A frame is an abstraction that captures the instantaneous frequency and phase that will be mixed into the control signal.
+The frame frequencies are with respect to the absolute "lab frame".

 Waveforms are defined using DEFWAVEFORM as a list of complex numbers which represent the desired waveform envelope.
 Each complex number represents one